Dark Matter

 Willie saw fear

-Willie saw freelbase
+Willie saw freebase

 But Willie’s still here